-Preliminary Results: In [84], we we investigated the problem of processing rate allocation for proportional slowdown differentiation (PSD) on Internet servers.
+Preliminary Results: In [?], we we investigated the problem of processing rate allocation for proportional slowdown differentiation (PSD) on Internet servers.
 The proportional model states that QoS levels of different traffic classes should be kept proportional to their pre-specified differentiation parameters, independent of the class loads.
 We first derived a closed form expression of the expected slowdown in an $M/G_P/1$ FCFS queue, which is an M/G/1 FCFS queue with a typical heavy-tailed service time distribution (Bounded Pareto distribution).
 PSD provisioning was realized by deploying a task server for handling each request class in a FCFS manner.
 We then developed a strategy of processing rate allocation strategy based on the foundations of queueing theory for the task servers in support of PSD provisioning.

-Figure 3 shows the percentiles of simulated slowdown ratios of two classes.
+Figure ?? shows the percentiles of simulated slowdown ratios of two classes.
+The differentiation parameter ratios of class 2 to class 1 is 2, 4, and 8, respectively.
 The upper line is the 95th percentile; the bar is the 50th percentile; and the lower line is the 5th percentile.
 The simulation results show that under various system load conditions, the proposed rate-allocation strategy can guarantee that the achieved ratios of the average slowdown are close to the corresponding pre-specified differentiation parameter ratios.
 We find that the strategy can achieve the objective of providing PSD services to different classes in long timescales.
 The PSD services, however, were provided with large variance.
-We also found that some requests from class 1 experienced larger slowdowns than those from class 2.
+Figure ?? shows the simulated slowdowns of individual requests in short timescales when the server load is 90%.
+We can observe that some requests from class 1 experienced larger slowdowns than those from class 2.
 This behavior contradicts their pre-specified differentiation ratios (2:1).
 The results show that the rate-allocation strategy can only provide weak predictability in short timescales.
-Actually, the strategy acts according to the macrobehavior (class load) of a class rather than its micro-behavior, such as experienced slowdowns of individual requests.
+Actually, the strategy acts according to the macro-behavior (class load) of a class rather than its micro-behavior, such as experienced slowdowns of individual requests.